Practice Areas

 “Inter vivos” or Lifetime Trusts

 Our clients have also benefitted from our guidance when serving as trustees of inter vivos (lifetime) trusts.
 We prepare necessary tax returns, maintain trust accountings, manage trust distributions and “Crummey” powers, which are utilized to take advantage of tax exemptions and steer clear of burdensome gift and estate taxes.
-We are highly-versed in life insurance trusts, grantor trusts, qualified personal residence trusts (QPRTs), grantor retained annuity trusts (GRATs), charitable trusts and supplemental needs trusts.
+Our estate and trust administration lawyers are highly-versed in life insurance trusts, grantor trusts, qualified personal residence trusts (QPRTs), grantor retained annuity trusts (GRATs), charitable trusts and supplemental needs trusts.
 We have also handled trustee successorships and resignations and trust-related guardianship matters.